Suffragettes

 Series: Glazed I’s

-Each sculpture is signed and numbered in an open eiditon in recognition that there can be no limit on the number of Suffragettes.
+Each sculpture in the open edition is signed and numbered.
+The edition is unending in recognition that there can be no limit on the number of Suffragettes.